-Florida tourism vessels inspired by love for boat racing
+Florida tourism vessels inspired by love for boat racing.

 Jordan Bonner has boat making in his blood.
-He's the third generation Bonner of the Bonner Boats company, and along with his late father and grandfather, built over 200 hulls to date.
+He's the third generation Bonner of the Bonner Boats company, and along with his late father and grandfather, he has built over 200 hulls to date.
 Two of Bonner's newest vessels, the Sea Blaster and the Hydro Jet, are giving tourists the cruising opportunity of a lifetime in the emerald waters of Destin, Florida, their home port.

 Bonner says the Sea Blaster, one of the largest boats of its kind in the world, is built for speed and power.
 The ship's deep-V planing hull has a 4-foot draft and features a keel that extends the length of the boat, and the ship cruises up to 26 miles per hour (23 knots) at 2100 rpm.

-The 130-passenger Sea Blaster is the brainchild of Jordan's late father, Mike Bonner, whose love for boat racing led to the development of a tourist vessel anyone with a need for speed can enjoy.
+The 130-passenger Sea Blaster is the brainchild of Jordan's late father Mike Bonner, whose love for boat racing led to the development of a tourist vessel anyone with a need for speed can enjoy.
 The Bonners have built a lot of boats over the years, and John Deere marine engines power 90 percent of them.

 "All of our drawings have the John Deere engine in place," says Bonner.
 "The engines are easy to build around.
 We compared them to other (competitive engines), and John Deere has the best fuel economy at the speed where these boats need to run.
 John Deere — just like it's always been — is the best choice."